Andrew-Helmer/pmj-cpp/docs/code_usage.md

 ## Building

 If you want to use this code simply to generate your own samples, see the section "Generating your own samples".
-You can build the sample generation using a simple "make release" command.
+You can build the sample generation using a simple <code>make release</code> command.
 The "release" isn't necessary, but it does significantly speed up sample generation.

 If you want to run the performance testing or error analysis code, you will need to install the [Bazel build tool](https://bazel.build/).

-Note that this C++ code uses one C++14 feature as of now: std::make_unique.
+Note that this C++ code uses one **C++14** feature as of now: std::make_unique.
 If you want to build this with C++11, you could change the few calls to that.

 ## Code Performance